zxlim/ICT2x01-p4-6/README.md

 2. Open the repository folder using File Explorer by double-clicking it in the respective directory.

 3. Double-click on `start.bat` to start BOTster.
-A Command Prompt window will open with the following output:
+A Command Prompt window will open with output similar to the following:
 ```batch
 [*] Press Ctrl+C to stop BOTster Web.
 [*] Document root is: C:\Users\dev\ICT2x01-p4-6\src